Skip to content

 What Are the Symptoms of Psoriatic Arthritis?

 Psoriatic arthritis symptoms are similar to arthritis in terms of joint pain, but keep in mind that it is first caused by psoriasis.
 Symptoms do differ from person-to-person, and many vary in severity.
-Psoriatic arthritis symptoms might include:
+Psoriatic arthritis symptoms, opens in a new tab might include:

-Joint Pain and Stiffness: Pain, swelling and stiffness are prominent with this condition and can affect joints through the body including psoriatic hands, fingers, toes, knees, ankles, and spine.
+• Joint Pain and Stiffness: Pain, swelling and stiffness are prominent with this condition and can affect joints, opens in a new tab through the body including psoriatic hands, fingers, toes, knees, ankles, and spine.
 The pain is often worse in the mornings and after periods of inactivity.

-Skin Changes: As we discussed above, those suffering with psoriatic arthritis usually have psoriasis as well.
+• Skin Changes: As we discussed above, those suffering with psoriatic arthritis usually have psoriasis as well.
 This can result in red, scaly, and sometimes itchy patches of skin that may appear anywhere on the body, including the scalp and nails.

-Fatigue: Psoriatic arthritis causes chronic inflammation, and the body’s response can cause a person to become severely fatigued.
+• Fatigue: Psoriatic arthritis causes chronic inflammation, and the body’s response can cause a person to become severely fatigued.

-Changes in the Nails: Those suffering with psoriatic arthritis nails may experience changes such as pitting (small dents), ridges, discoloration, and separation of the nail from the nail bed.
+• Changes in the Nails, opens in a new tab: Those suffering with psoriatic arthritis nails may experience changes such as pitting (small dents), ridges, discoloration, and separation of the nail from the nail bed.

-Pain In the Eye: Psoriatic arthritis can cause inflammation in the eyes, resulting in redness, pain, and vision changes.
+• Pain In the Eye: Psoriatic arthritis can cause inflammation in the eyes, resulting in redness, pain, and vision changes.

 The Connection Between Psoriasis and Joint Inflammation